programinglive/dev-workflow-mcp-server/README.md

 5. `check_ready_to_commit`
 6. `commit_and_push` with `commitMessage` and optional `branch`
 7. `perform_release` with `releaseCommand`, plus optional `releaseNotes`, `releaseType`, and `preset`
+   - Alternatively call `skip_release` with a justification when the repository has no Node-based release step (e.g., Python-only or docs-only tasks)
 8. `complete_task` reusing `commitMessage`

 All arguments except the optional flags are required and must be non-empty strings.